Black hole interior quantization: a minimal uncertainty approach: Quantization including a minimal length

-It is worth noticing that this result differs from the one obtained in the ordinary theory, Eq. \eqref{eq:wave-func-p_c-usuall}, for the fact that the latter diverges at $p_c = 0$.
-This is a consequence of the modification of the algebra Eq. \eqref{eq:Modified_Commut_Relation_c_pc}, effectively introducing a minimal length in $p_{c}$.
-Furthermore, it is easy to see that when $\beta_{c} \to 0$, the wave function in Eq. \eqref{eq:wave-function-GUP-p_c=00003D0} diverges for the condition $m<0$, as expected.
+One can see that this result differs from the one obtained in the standard quantization, \eqref{eq:wave-func-p_c-usuall}, in that the above is finite under certain conditions (see below) while \eqref{eq:wave-func-p_c-usuall} diverges at $p_c = 0$.
+This is a consequence of the modification of the algebra \eqref{eq:Modified_Commut_Relation_c_pc}, effectively introducing a minimal uncertainty in $p_{c}$.
+Furthermore, it is easy to see that when $\beta_{c} \to 0$, the wave function in \eqref{eq:wave-function-GUP-p_c=00003D0} diverges for the condition $a+m/4<1$, as expected.
+From conditions on the convergence of \eqref{eq:wave-function-GUP-p_c=00003D0}, we can derive constraints on the possible values of the quantum number $m$.
+Convergence of $\Gamma \left(\frac{m}{8}\right)$, yields $m\neq-8n$ with an integer $n$.
+The secant function is finite for $m\neq-4(2n+1+a)$.
+Under these conditions, we observe that $1/\Gamma \left(\frac{1}{8} (4 a+m+4)\right)$ cannot be zero as desired.
+For $a = 1/2$, these conditions mean that $m$ cannot take values $0, -6, -8, -14, -16, -22, \cdots$, for $n = 0, 1, 2, \cdots$, respectively.
+This indicates that the wave function at $p_c = 0$ is finite and nonzero, with the specified constraints above.